lastlink/docs-1/1-getting-started/4-configuration.md

 4. Click on the table within the listing to add fields

 ### Creating New Fields
+_Note: You can always add new Fields directly to your database – then refresh Directus and they will apear._
 1. Navigate to the _Settings > Tables & Inputs_
     * Access _Settings_ from the gear at the bottom of the sidebar
 2. Click on the table name you want to add the field to